Mr Graham James Murphy

 Whilst working at the Flintshire County Council between 08 June 2016 and 07 September 2016 you:

-1) Did not attend a core group meeting for service user A on or around 07 September 2016
+1) Did not attend a core group meeting for service user A and her family on or around 07 September 2016

 2) Between 08 June 2016 and 07 September 2016 you contacted service user A on your personal mobile phone without a work related reason for doing so